open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Presumption of TraceID randomness

-For non-root span contexts, OpenTelemetry samplers SHOULD presume that TraceIDs meet the W3C Trace Context Level 2 randomness requirements, unless an explicit randomness value is present in the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
+For all span contexts, OpenTelemetry samplers SHOULD presume that TraceIDs meet the W3C Trace Context Level 2 randomness requirements, unless an explicit randomness value is present in the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].

 #### User-defined explicit trace randomness

-Trace SDKs SHOULD permit users to setup explicit randomness by entering it into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] of the context before creating a root span.
+Trace SDKs MAY permit users to setup explicit randomness by entering it into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] of the context before creating a root span.
 This lets users have consistent sampling across traces.

 #### IdGenerator randomness